swiftlang/swift/docs/WindowsBuild.md

 mklink "%VCToolsInstallDir%\include\visualc.apinotes" S:\swift\stdlib\public\Platform\visualc.apinotes
 ```

-Warning: Creating the above links usually requires administrator privileges.
-The quick and easy way to do this is to open a second developer prompt by right clicking whatever shortcut you used to open the first one, choosing Run As Administrator, and pasting the above commands into the resulting window.
+> **WARNING:** Creating the above links usually requires administrator privileges.
+The quick and easy way to do this is to open a second developer prompt by right clicking whatever shortcut you used to open the first one, choosing "More > Run As Administrator", and pasting the above commands into the resulting window.
 You can then close the privileged prompt; this is the only step which requires elevation.

 ## Build the toolchain